ti-mo/ansible-lanparty/lp-consul/README.md

 (eg. 'lan') to use to advertise to the cluster.
 This needs to be set on hosts with multiple network interfaces. (eg. ISP, firewalls, baremetals, ..)

+## DNS Domain

+`consul_domain` (default: 'consul'): shared parameter w/ `lp-ns`, specifies the NS domain the Consul cluster is authoritative for.
+In case of 'foo', eg.
+`nslookup nginx.service.foo`.

 ## Server Nodes

 ### Inventory Group